teijuan/dg/src/site/notes/2_Areas/Blog/Suggest.md

 </form>

 <sub>I like receiving suggestions of franchises, characters or themes that people wish to see in [my gallery](https://www.furaffinity.net/gallery/teixeira-juan/).
 However, I don't consider suggestions of people's OCs or a specific idea.
-If you want me to do so, my [[2_Areas/Blog/Commissions 2023 OPEN|commissions]] are open.
+If you want me to do so, you might [commission me](https://teijuan.netlify.app/tos/).
 </sub>

 ___